 Ancestry has digitized the index cards from this National Archives microfilm publication and included them in this database:

-U.S. Naturalization Record Indexes, 1791-1992 (Indexed in World Archives Project) (at Ancestry/requires payment) includes searchable digitized naturalization index cards from NARA Publication M1285
+U.S. Naturalization Record Indexes, 1791-1992 (Indexed in World Archives Project) (at Ancestry/free with registration) includes searchable digitized naturalization index cards from NARA Publication M1285

 FamilySearch also has a database for this index:

 Illinois, Northern District Naturalization Index, 1840-1950 (at FamilySearch/free with registration)

 This microfilm publication uses the Soundex system for indexing surnames.
 What does Soundex mean?

 - National Archives Microfilm Publication M1285.
 Title: Soundex Index to Naturalization Petitions for the United States District and Circuit Courts, Northern District of Illinois, and Immigration and Naturalization Service District 9, 1840-1950 (179 rolls).
 This serves both as an index to naturalization petitions from the two Federal courts mentioned in its title and as an index to naturalization petitions filed in county courts in eastern Iowa, northwestern Indiana, eastern Wisconsin, and northern Illinois.
 Specifically, the following counties are included:

 - Illinois counties: Boone, Bureau, Carroll, Champaign, Cook (includes Chicago), DeKalb, DuPage, Ford, Fulton, Grundy, Henderson, Henry, Iroquois, Jo Daviess, Kane, Kankakee, Kendall, Knox, Lake, LaSalle, Lee, Livingston, Marshall, McHenry, McLean, Mercer, Ogle, Peoria, Putnam, Rock Island, Stark, Stephenson, Tazewell, Vermilion, Warren, Whiteside, Will, Winnebago, and Woodford.